JanKolo04/task-table/README.md

 - [x] create diagram for databases
 - [x] create database for user
 - [ ] create database for tasks
-- [ ] add scroll for main pager and relative baner
+- [ ] better design for profile page